 One year, however, the fight was with a pair of sisters from a family of fighting women.
 By the time I got to twelfth grade, there were only the two of them left.
 I remember the day they started picking on me.
 I was so glad that their older sister, the toughest of the group, was no longer in school.
 Then, I realized that I would have to fight them or be bullied by them, and everyone else, for the rest of the year.

 Unlike the previous times, this could be more than hand-to-hand combat.
-The sisters were known for carrying razor blades and potash, lye-based mixture, which burned the skin.
+The sisters were known for carrying razor blades and potash, a lye based mixture, which burned the skin.
 I had neither.
 I had to think fast.
 I had to prove that I was tough without getting hurt or getting in trouble for hurting someone.

-Finally, I used the only things I had available to me, my mouth and my eyes.
+I used the only things I had available to me, my mouth and my brains.
+One of the sisters stood, breathing heavily in my face, while the other stood over my back while I sat on the school bus seat.
 I mustered all the courage I had in me and said something like, “If you don’t get out of my face, I’ll kill you.”
 Now, I had no intentions of killing anyone but I had to make it seem like I was just as crazy as them or else, I’d end up with a scar or a burn before I got home that day.

 As I held my gaze steady and calmed my shaking frame, I watched a miracle happen.
 The sisters backed down and returned to their seats.
 And, they never bothered me again after that day.
 To be honest, I don’t know why that worked.
 I definitely was at a disadvantage.
 Even the bus driver didn’t mess with this crew, probably because she had seen the work of their family when she was in school.
 I was waiting to be taken to the hospital, but I got off at my stop, fully intact.